ameru/karting-microgame-unity3D/README.md

 * insert signal when kart is going in wrong direction
 * collect Jeff heads!1!1!
 * turn off neon on trees (we sticking with dat basic green)
+* find out how to change content text in UI canvas